Eight queens puzzle: History

 Chess composer Max Bezzel published the eight queens puzzle in 1848.
 Franz Nauck published the first solutions in 1850.
 Nauck also extended the puzzle to the n queens problem, with n queens on a chessboard of n×n squares.

 Since then, many mathematicians, including Carl Friedrich Gauss, have worked on both the eight queens puzzle and its generalized n-queens version.
-In 1874, S. Gunther proposed a method using determinants to find solutions.
+In 1874, S. Günther proposed a method using determinants to find solutions.
 J.W.L.
 Glaisher refined Gunther's approach.

 In 1972, Edsger Dijkstra used this problem to illustrate the power of what he called structured programming.
 He published a highly detailed description of a depth-first backtracking algorithm.

 Constructing and counting solutions when n = 8

 The problem of finding all solutions to the 8-queens problem can be quite computationally expensive, as there are 4,426,165,368 possible arrangements of eight queens on an 8×8 board, but only 92 solutions.
 It is possible to use shortcuts that reduce computational requirements or rules of thumb that avoids brute-force computational techniques.
 For example, by applying a simple rule that chooses one queen from each column, it is possible to reduce the number of possibilities to 16,777,216 (that is, 88) possible combinations.
 Generating permutations further reduces the possibilities to just 40,320 (that is, 8!), which can then be checked for diagonal attacks.

 The eight queens puzzle has 92 distinct solutions.
 If solutions that differ only by the symmetry operations of rotation and reflection of the board are counted as one, the puzzle has 12 solutions.
 These are called fundamental solutions; representatives of each are shown below.

 A fundamental solution usually has eight variants (including its original form) obtained by rotating 90, 180, or 270° and then reflecting each of the four rotational variants in a mirror in a fixed position.
 However, one of the 12 fundamental solutions (solution 12 below) is identical to its own 180° rotation, so has only four variants (itself and its reflection, its 90° rotation and the reflection of that).
-Such solutions have only two variants (itself and its reflection).
 Thus, the total number of distinct solutions is 11×8 + 1×4 = 92.

 All fundamental solutions are presented below:

 Solution 10 has the additional property that no three queens are in a straight line.
-Solutions 1 and 8 have a 4-queen line.